Chase Freedom Unlimited® for Military Members

 Similarly, your restaurant and drugstore spending will be worth 3.75%, and everyday spending will bump up to 1.875%.

-When you combine your Freedom Unlimited with a premium Chase card, you can also transfer your rewards to Chase’s airline and hotel transfer partners at a 1:1 rate.
-The Freedom Unlimited Card alone does not offer that privilege.
+When paired with a premium Chase card, you can transfer your combined points to Chase’s airline and hotel partners at a 1:1 rate.
+Freedom Unlimited by itself does not allow direct transfers to travel partners.

 How to Get the Chase Credit Card Military Fee Waiver